5 Best Maui Campgrounds: Fees, Permits, and Where to Camp in 2026

 • Don’t count on water: Some campgrounds have potable water; others don’t.
 Always verify before you arrive and bring backup.

-• Respect cultural sites + signage: Many Maui camping areas have sensitive resources—stay on designated areas and trails.
+• Respect cultural sites + signage: Many Maui camping areas have sensitive resources, stay in designated areas and trails.

 • Check alerts before driving out: Storms and maintenance closures can change access quickly.